In-licensing may be pharma’s preferred mode of business development these days. Should that impact your investment strategy?

-The in-licensing strategy is likewise attractive to investors: in-licensing drugs expedites corporate development while also mitigating risk.
+The in-licensing strategy is likewise attractive to investors: In-licensing drugs expedites corporate development while also mitigating risk.
 So let’s clear up some common questions around the strategy.

-In-licensing is becoming more and more commonplace, in part because of the influx of small biotech companies on the market.
+In-licensing is becoming more and more commonplace, in part because of the influx of small biotech companies in the market.
 These early stage companies are a key source of promising product candidates, which pharmaceutical companies then in-license certain rights to.

-Benefits of in-licensing
+The benefits of in-licensing

 In-licensing is cost effective, since the financial burden of product development is shared.
 It’s also lower risk for the company buying in as it can make deals based on promising preclinical or clinical results.
 Compare that to the traditional drug-discovery process, where a company embarks on a project, investing heavily in its development — all with little data to back up expectations.